CalebTalley2024/Palindromes-Inversions-and-Gray-Codes/ReadMe.md

 # HW 3

+## Problem 2
+Both algorithms use doubles, not ints
 ## Problem 3
 - the Action column zip zags a bit
 - There is a scanner that lets you pick how long you pick your order